Timothy Hyde

-Timothy Hyde is a mainly Australian-based magician, born in New Zealand.
+Timothy Hyde is an Australian-based magician, born in New Zealand.

 Biography

 Timothy was born in Wellington, New Zealand in 1955.
 While training as a primary school teacher at Wellington Teachers College (1974–1976), he also appeared in numerous productions at Wellington's Unity Theatre, Downstage Theatre and helped establish the Wellington Children's Theatre Co-op.
 After two years teaching he began a full-time career as a performer, joining the experimental Chameleon Theatre Group, later known as Chameleon Circus.
 They toured extensively throughout New Zealand with support from the Department of Internal Affairs, appearing at universities, prisons and arts festivals.

 Timothy moved to Sydney in 1980, where he undertook busking for three years, before establishing himself as a regular at Sydney's Comedy Store and building a career in both family and corporate entertainment together with his wife Lynda.

-His family entertainment credits include being the first magician to sign a long term contract as resident illusionists at the largest theme park in the Southern Hemisphere – Australia's Wonderland.
+His family entertainment credits include being the first magician to sign a long-term contract as resident illusionists at the largest theme park in the Southern Hemisphere – Australia's Wonderland.
 He also performed seasons for Warner Brothers and at Sega World Sydney.
 In 1992 and 1993 he produced the entertainment program at the Sydney Royal Easter Show's prestigious Colgate Stage.